We preserve our good conscience by practising our bad faith.

 We hide our mean acts and motives in the dark.
 Yet we have no doubt that we would be vindicated if we were judged by God who knows our secret springs.
 If he showed forth our true value we would be seated at his right hand.
 We may think that we want to be saved, but what we really want is to be rewarded.

 My scrupulosity must have the eyesight of a lynx, since it can make out none but my most microscopic flaws.
 It penalizes my small misdemeanours punctiliously, but my large ones leniently.
-Some people have scruples and inhibitions but no conscience, as some have gaudy superstitions but no faith.

 Having repented so often to no avail, this time I feel sure that I can make a fresh start.
 My imperfections serve to reassure me that one day I will grow perfect.